 Apparently, there’s something about the birth of the United States that makes people want to blow stuff up.
-Lately, it seems everyday is just the right occasion in some neighborhoods!
 While the tradition of fireworks may date back as far as American independence itself, the laws surrounding them have an equally illustrious history in Pennsylvania.
-However, before you create your own light show this July 4, take a quick look at the fireworks laws of Pennsylvania.
+Before you create your own light show this July 4 (as long as you can get your hands on some!), take a quick look at the fireworks laws of Pennsylvania.

 In Pennsylvania, prior to 2017, only smaller fireworks that did not shoot high into the air could be sold in the Commonwealth.
 However, Pennsylvanians are now allowed to purchase Class C “consumer fireworks,” which include fan favorites such as firecrackers, Roman candles and bottle rockets.
 These “consumer fireworks” are defined as any firework that contains 50 milligrams or less of explosive material.
 Anything greater than this threshold are still illegal to the average consumer, and require special licensing or permits.

 While the temporary pop-up tents that always seem to be strategically placed outside liquor stores and Lowe’s are typically a gateway to a haunting story by a trigger-happy senior citizen wearing a bandana, those short-term structures are only legally able to sell ground and hand-held sparkling devices.
 The larger consumer fireworks must be sold from permanent firework retailers.